Woman Puts Her Husband’s Aggressive Dog in the Kennel While Her Sister and Her Baby Were Visiting; Husband Flips Out When He Comes Home

 The inclusion of pets in family dynamics can often lead to complex emotional responses.
 Research from the Journal of Family Psychology indicates that pets are frequently seen as family members, which can create challenges when disagreements arise.
 In this case, the husband's anger regarding the dog's exclusion during the sister's visit highlights how deeply intertwined pet ownership can be with family identity and relationships.

-Before planning to get a dog, thorough research and training should be observed.
+Before planning to get a dog, thorough research and training should be conducted.

 He should know that crating a dog is normal.